 Church Membership Guidelines

-Wymondham Baptist Church is a member of the Baptist Union of Great Britain and the Eastern Baptist Association and as such we will follow the guidance issued by the Baptist Union.
+Wymondham Baptist Church is a member of the Union of Great Britain and the Eastern Baptist Association and as such we will follow the guidance issued by the Baptist Union.

-Legally we are a charitable unincorporated association.
+Legally we are a Charitable Incorporated Organisation (CIO).

 Our purpose is to advance the Christian faith according to the principles of the Baptist denomination.